Allegories and Summarization

 There Will Be Blood left a strange and horrifying impression on the audience as a film about capitalism and religion’s guise.
 However, one of the highlights of the movie is the ending.
 Many interpretations exist if this is the pin bowler: Daniel collapsed into insanity while killing his prey, Daniel’s alter-ego after him, and Eli as Paul Sunday’s incarnation.
 The idea is that it remains a bigger question: how the representation of capitalism tramples religion or how the madman’s psychoanalysis illustrates who acts as immoral just like a monster.
 In short, it is a test of the morality system.
 Is this self-destruction or the shadow of the capitalists and liberals trying to close up our illusions?

-In the Marxist class, everyone accepts moral constraints regarding their behavior, race, sexual orientation, beliefs, and skin color.
-Nonetheless, it is tough to be free when the free constant is still attached to each individual.
+Everyone accepts moral constraints regarding their behavior, race, sexual orientation, beliefs, and skin color in the Marxist class.
+Nonetheless, it is tough to be free when the accessible constant is still attached to each individual.
 To clarify, the fabrication is the point.
 Even the independent and most powerful group in the world can silence everyone without knowing the difference again.
 Have we been oppressed and exploited all this time?
 In this era of postmodernism, majesty is the quickest way to expose everybody.
 However, we never know who they are.
 They still hide from the shadows of the past, history, and identity.